YagizBasaran/YagizBasaran/README.md

 @ Bilkent University-Computer Science.

-Java, C++, Python, Verilog, Unity.
+C++, React, Java, Python, Assembly, Unity.

 You can contact me from this e-mail adress: 1903yagizbasaran@gmail.com